Safeguards to Prevent Nuclear Proliferation

 As of May 2014, 123 states plus Taiwan, Greenland and Euratom had Additional Protocols in force, and 21 more had them approved and signed but not yet in force.
 There are 70 states plus Taiwan with significant nuclear activities.
 In mid-2011, of the 62 non-nuclear-weapons NPT parties, 48 had an Additional Protocol in force and 8 more had one signed.
 Those remaining without an Additional Protocol include Israel, Pakistan and North Korea – all outside the NPT anyway.

 Further evolution of safeguards is towards evaluation of each state, taking account of its particular situation and the kind of nuclear materials it has.
 This will involve greater judgement on the part of IAEA and the development of effective methodologies which reassure NPT States.

 Where non-weapons states have a safeguards agreement with the IAEA and an Additional Protocol in force, the IAEA is able to say each year not only that declared nuclear material remains in peaceful activities, but also that there are no undeclared nuclear materials or activities.

 For Nuclear Weapons States, the purpose of the Additional Protocol is different, namely to provide the IAEA with information on nuclear supply to, and cooperation with, non-weapons states.
 Such information assists the IAEA in its objective of detecting any undeclared activities in non-weapons states.
-(In this context India is understood to be effectively a Nuclear Weapons State, and the Additional Protocol for it was agreed by the IAEA in March 2009, but needs to be ratified by India.)
+(In this context India is understood to be effectively a Nuclear Weapons State, and the Additional Protocol for it was agreed by the IAEA in March 2009, and ratified by India in June 2014.)